 - Not enough amniotic fluid during pregnancy.
 Too little of the fluid that surrounds the baby in the womb may increase the risk of clubfoot.

 Clubfoot typically doesn't cause any problems until your child starts to stand and walk.
 If the clubfoot is treated, your child will most likely walk fairly normally.
 He or she may have some difficulty with:

 - Movement.
-Mobility may be slightly limited.
+The affected foot may be slightly less flexible.

 - Shoe size.
 The affected foot may be up to 1 1/2 shoe sizes smaller than the unaffected foot.

 - Calf size.
 The muscles of the calf on the affected side may always be smaller than those on the other side.